 - A widescale shift away from legacy, relationship-centric sales models (in favor of more consultative approaches)

 Sending unprepared reps into the field is a recipe for wasted time, damaged reputations and missed opportunities.
-Channel sellers who aren’t engaged with your messaging are just liable to leave your buyers unimpressed – if they’re even mentioning your product portfolio at all.
+Channel sellers who aren’t engaged with your messaging are likely to leave your buyers unimpressed – if they’re even mentioning your product portfolio at all.

-1. Better Content for Manufacturing Sales Reps (and Partners)
+3. Better Content for Manufacturing Sales Reps (and Distribution Channels)